INTO RESTING NEWS

 Adolescents: Not LAZY!

 Adolescent "night owl" tendencies are driven by real biological changes in circadian rhythms during puberty—not laziness or poor discipline—making early school starts genuinely detrimental to teen wellbeing.
-Why not book our popular webinar on Sleep and Teenagers?
-Contact Sleep Psychologist
+Contact Sleep Psychologist for signposts to specialist help or book us for one of our 'Teen Sleep' teaching sessions.

 Sleep Apnea: When to seek help?